spryker/spryker-docs/docs/scos/user/features/202204.0/customer-account-management-feature-overview/customer-login-overview.md

   - /docs/en/customer-login-overview
 ---

-The *Cusotmer Login* feature with an enhanced secure password policy lets you prevent brute-force login attacks by configuring your project in the following ways:
+The *Customer Login* feature with an enhanced secure password policy lets you prevent brute-force login attacks by configuring your project in the following ways:

 * Block a Storefront user account for some time after a certain number of login attempts.
 * Enforce the use of strong passwords by defining requirements for a password, like its length and allowed and forbidden characters.